lidia-sp/SnakeGame/README.md

 # CPPND: Capstone Snake Game - Modified by Lidia Cabanillas

+This is the final project of the c++ Nanodegree at Udacity.
+The goal was to implement new features for a snake game.
-This are the implementations done to the base code:
+These are the changes that I have done to the base code:

 - In game.h I have declared a class called "Food" which contains the coordinates, also the type of food, and constructor and some setter/getter functions.
 The implementation of this class is in game.cpp.
 Each type of food represents a color and an speed increment.
 The type of food is given randomly.
   green: do not increase speed of the snake.
   blue: increase speed +0.02
   yellow: increase speed +0.04
   red: increase speed +0.08

 - The class game.cpp, instead of having only the food as a SDL_Point.
 It has now a vector of shared_ptr of type Food, and several function of the game.pp class and also of the class renderer.cpp has been accordantly modified.

 - When user start the game, he/she can select which level they want to play (beginners, intermediate or advanced).